 Nicotine Dependence clinical trials at UCSD

-1 in progress, 0 open to eligible people
+2 in progress, 1 open to eligible people

 La Jolla, California and other locations

 Our lead scientists for Nicotine Dependence research studies include Robert Anthenelli, MD.